pawsitive-dav/home-scan-api-service/README.md

-# Auth Service API Template
+# API Service API Template

 This API use Slim Framework 4 Skeleton